Looking for fiddle lessons?

 Dave teaches about one or two days a month out of his home in Lexington, MA.
 Fees are $50 an hour or $70 for an hour and a half.
 It's helpful to bring some kind of tape or MP3 recorder to lessons.

 Thanks to all Dave's students who attended Fiddle Hell last November.
-Next Fiddle Hell will be November 4-6, 2011, in Groton, Massachusetts.
-Don't forget the Pre-Fiddle-Hell Workshops during the day on the 4th.
+Next Fiddle Hell will be November 1-4, 2018, in Westford, Massachusetts.
+Don't forget the concert and contradance on November 3rd at Fiddle Hell!

 Fiddlers: Fiddlers usually play a lot by ear, and are familiar with the tunes and traditions of their favorite style(s).
 They may be looking to improve their left- or right-hand technique, learn new tunes, understand backup or improvisation, or make their playing come alive in a certain style.